zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-These expressions allow us to convert Equation 17.155 to the exponential form:
+These expressions allow us to express the Riccati-Bessel functions in the exponential form:

 $$ \tag{18.16}
 \begin{aligned}